UT in rankings

 U.S. News Best Global Universities Ranking

 In 2014 the American journal U.S. News started publishing a worldwide ranking list of universities powered by Thomson Reuters InCitesTM research analytics solutions.
 The ranking indicators for the overall rankings include those that measure a university's global and regional reputation; academic research performance using bibliometric indicators such as citations and publications; and school-level data on faculty and Ph.D. graduates.
 In the inaugural edition, published in 2014, UT was ranked 467.
-In this year's ranking, UT fell 24 places to 491 (218 in Europe).
+Currently, UT has fell 24 places to 491 (218 in Europe).

 U.S. News also ranks world's best universities by performance in specific fields of research.
 The subject-specific rankings use a separate methodology, based on academic research performance in those subjects.
 U.S. News uses various bibliometric measures, as well as indicators for global and regional reputation in that specific subject.
 In 2015, UT placed 142 in the field of Environment/Ecology, and 147 in Plant and Animal Science.